nchiappari/CLOUDMAN/README.md

  Dependencies:
   * node.js
-  * npm
   * electron (`npm install electron`)

   Start CloudMan:
   `npm start`

- ## Goals
- Data Machines is currently in charge of quite a few OpenStack clouds.
-These deployments are all different sizes, versions, hardware compositions, etc. What they do share is the fact that OpenStack has had a fairly stable API and it is well versioned.
-We should be able to bubble up all of the statistics and information we care about into a single desktop application we can install on our machines.

- ## Initial Dependencies
- * electron
- * nodejs
- * python-openstackclient

  ## Priorities
  * Read only information about each cloud